-Ethics

-The university’s institutional ethics committee and Ministry of Health approved the research.
-At the time of collecting data, I was working as a social worker in one of the FCCs located in central of Israel, so the requitement of the study participants was done by contacting with centers from other geographical regions.
+The university’s institutional ethics committee and the Ministry of Health approved the research.
 Informed written consent was obtained from all participants prior to beginning the interview.
 To preserve confidentiality, the names of the participants, as well as any other personal information that might identify them or their family members, were either changed or deleted from transcriptions and analyses.
 Participants were informed that they could withdraw from participation at any time and for any reason, without incurring negative consequences.

 Data analysis

 Data were analyzed using qualitative content analysis (Hsieh & Shannon, 2005).
 The first stage of analysis involved a process of open coding for each interview.
-Line by-line coding was performed, and preliminary themes were identified.
+Line-by-line coding was performed, and preliminary themes were identified.
 During the next stage, I identified significant codes and themes relating to the intervention process and its consequences.
 In this phase, themes were mapped more precisely, and “entry criteria” for each theme were established.
 Factors such as saliency and frequency of mention were used to determine the significance of the themes.
 At this point, some of the themes were renamed and reorganized.
-The comparison of themes across cases was achieved through spirality repeatedly moving between the individual stories, common themes in all interviews and prior theory.
+The comparison of themes across cases was achieved through repeatedly moving between the individual interviews, common themes across interviews and prior theory.
 Data saturation was reached when no more new codes or themes emerged.

 To ensure the trustworthiness of the analysis, several steps were taken.
 First, I consulted with another experienced qualitative researcher, who served as an external expert, commenting on and analyzing the data and emerging themes (Creswell, 2007).
 Second, the research design, data collection procedures, data analysis, interpretation of data, and organization of findings were described in detail.
-Third, the analysis process and subsequent results were presented and discussed with the mental health professionals who led the Russian-speaking MFPGs.
+Third, the analysis process and subsequent results were both presented to, and discussed with, the mental health professionals who led the Russian-speaking MFPGs.
 They remarked that the findings resulting from the data analysis accurately represented their experiences as leaders of these groups.

 Reflexivity

-The influence of my own bicultural and professional identity as an FSU immigrant and clinical social worker, who works with immigrants with SMI and their families is reflected in my choice of subject and research population.
-As such, I have a close personal and professional connection to the research topic.
-The cultural closeness has placed me in the “insider” position with respect to the participants and enabled me to recruit them and build rapport relatively quickly during the interviews.
-In addition, my personal and clinical experience with FSU immigrants facilitated the analysis process and made it possible to recognize cultural nuances present in the data.
-Unlike the participants, I have not experienced caregiving for a family member with SMI, and I am a younger male (whereas all of participants were middle-aged women).
-This “outsider” status helped some participants feel at ease, as they felt an advantage in having accumulated knowledge and experiences that I had not, which subsequently led them to want to share their insights and experiences with me.
+The influence of my own bicultural and professional identity as an FSU immigrant and clinical social worker who works with immigrants with SMI and their families, is reflected in my choice of topic and research population.
+As such, I have a close personal and professional connection with the research topic.
+This familiarity placed me in an “insider” position with respect to the participants, and facilitated recruitment as well as my ability to build rapport with participants relatively quickly during the interviews.
+In addition, I was able to apply my personal and clinical experience with FSU immigrants to the analysis process, in such a way that enabled me to recognize cultural nuances present in the data.
+Unlike the participants, I do not have experience as a caregiver for a family member with SMI, and I am a younger male (whereas all of the participants were middle-aged women).
+This “outsider” status helped some participants feel more at ease, as they felt as if they were in a position of authority in having accumulated knowledge and experiences that I had not, which subsequently led them to be more open in sharing their insights and experiences.

 Results

-The qualitative content analysis revealed five salient processes and changes that participants experienced in the Russian-speaking MFPGs: 1) from a language barrier to utilization of and satisfaction with services; 2) from a lack of information to acquiring a new mental health knowledge; 3) from harboring a family secret to exposure and sharing; 4) from social isolation to cultural belonging and support; 5) from family blurring boundaries to physical and emotional separations.
+The qualitative content analysis revealed five salient processes and changes that participants experienced as a result of their participation in the Russian-speaking MFPGs: 1) from a language barrier to utilization of and satisfaction with services; 2) from a lack of information to acquiring a new mental health knowledge; 3) from harboring a family secret to exposure and sharing; 4) from social isolation to cultural belonging and support; 5) from family blurring boundaries to physical and emotional separations.